Rwpulley/cac-character-sheet/src/ARCHITECTURE.md

 ## Overview

 The Castles & Crusades Character Sheet is currently a single-file React component (`CaCCharacterSheet_with_persistence.tsx`) at approximately 10,000 lines.
 This monolithic structure is intentional during active development to make rapid iteration easier.
-Future refactoring into separate components/hooks is planned.
+Future refactoring into separate components/hooks is planned and is being worked on.

 ## File Structure